 - 1. Preparation, standardization and sterilization of culture media - 2.
 Inoculation of specific tissues for callusing - 3.
 Inoculation and maintenance of cell lines - 4.
-Study of toxicity on cell lines progress of the paper will be monitored regularly by the faculty.
-At the end of the semester the detailed paper on the topic will be submitted to the faculty assigned.
+Study of toxicity on cell lines the topic will be submitted to the faculty assigned.
 The evaluation will be done by Board of examiners comprising of the faculties.